 Now, let’s turn to the most common damages awarded for social media defamation and slander claims.

 As we noted in Section 2, a core element of social media libel and defamation claims is “damage,” meaning the plaintiff or victim in question must have suffered harm or damage as a result of the false assertion of fact (defamatory statement).
 When bringing a defamation or slander action, plaintiffs will generally include a “prayer for relief,” or a description of the remedies and damages sought.

 Below are four of the most commonly sought damages in social media defamation cases:

 1. Presumed Damages & Libel Per Se

-If you’re unfamiliar with the legal doctrine of defamation per se (libel per se & slander per se), we strongly recommend you check out our detailed blog post here.
+If you’re unfamiliar with the legal doctrine of defamation per se (libel per se & slander per se), we strongly recommend you check out our detailed blog post, “Is it Libel or Slander?”.
 At its most basic, defamation and libel per se will concern itself with four categories of statements, namely:

 - Statements imputing a loathsome disease on the plaintiff,